 Infrastructure Use Permits

-An Infrastructure Construction Approval Permit (ICAP) is required for construction activity on City of Spruce Grove property or within the road right-of-way.
-An ICAP is required:
+An Infrastructure Use Permit (IUP) is required for construction activity on City of Spruce Grove property or within the road right-of-way.
+An permit is required:

 Depending on the project, the City may require the applicant to enter into a road use agreement.
-To confirm if you require an ICAP, please contact Engineering Services.
+To confirm if you require a permit, please contact Engineering Services.

 Storage and Waste Container Permits